Protecting Deep Learning Model Copyrights with Adversarial Example-Free Reuse Detection: Introduction

 \section{Introduction}

-Deep learning has been extremely successful in a wide range of tasks~\cite{krizhevsky_imagenet_2017,graves_speech_2013,collobert_natural_2011}.
-However, training a high-performance deep neural network (DNN) requires not only a large amount of labeled data but also significant computational resources that escalate with the complexity of the model.
-For example, it cost more than \$100 million to train GPT-4~\cite{knight_openai_2023}, one of the most advanced DNNs in existance.
-Meanwhile, just like traditional software, deep learning models are often reused and modified for another learning task to save resources.
-To this end, many model reuse techniques have been proposed to avoid training models from scratch.
-For example, transfer learning~\cite{weiss_survey_2016} reduces the required data by applying knowledge gained on one problem to another different but similar task.
-Model compression~\cite{cheng_survey_2020} reduces the model size while preserving reasonable performance so that DNNs can be deployed in resource-constrained scenarios.
+Deep learning (DL) has achieved remarkable success across a wide range of tasks~\cite{krizhevsky_imagenet_2017,graves_speech_2013,collobert_natural_2011}.
+However, training high-performance deep neural networks (DNNs) demands vast amount of labeled data and substantial computational resources, and these costs escalate with model complexity.
+Training state-of-the-art models like GPT-4~\cite{knight_openai_2023}, for instance, reportedly cost over \$100 million.
+Consequently, reusing and adapting existing DL models for new tasks has become common practice to save resources.
+Techniques such as transfer learning~\cite{weiss_survey_2016}, which leverages knowledge from one task for another related one, and model compression~\cite{cheng_survey_2020}, which reduces model size for deployment in resource-constrained environments, exemplify this trend towards efficient model reuse.

-Despite the benefits, model reuse techniques also pose concerns about copyright infringement.
-DNN models can be exposed in multiple ways without adequate protection, including distributed copies and Machine Learning as a Service (MLaaS)~\cite{ribeiro_mlaas_2015}.
-Unauthorized reuse, such as commercialization in breach of license or theft via model extraction techniques~\cite{tramer_stealing_2016,orekondy_knockoff_2019,yuan_es_2022} (a form of model reuse), can lead to copyright infringement, posing threats to the competitive edge of the DL model owner and causing significant economic loss.
-With the push for AI governance, such as the OECD recommendation on AI~\cite{oecd_recommendation_2019} and the European Union's Artificial Intelligence Act~\cite{european_proposal_2021}, DNN copyright protection is becoming increasingly important to the responsible development of deep learning models in both academic and industrial practices.
+Despite the benefits, model reuse techniques also pose concerns regarding copyright infringement.
+DNNs can be exposed in multiple ways without adequate protection, including distributed copies and Machine Learning as a Service (MLaaS)~\cite{ribeiro_mlaas_2015}.
+Unauthorized reuse, such as commercialization in breach of license or theft via model extraction techniques~\cite{tramer_stealing_2016,orekondy_knockoff_2019,yuan_es_2022} (a form of model reuse), constitutes copyright infringement, posing threats to the competitive edge of the DL model owner and causing significant economic loss.
+With the push for AI governance, such as the OECD recommendation on AI~\cite{oecd_recommendation_2019} and the European Union's Artificial Intelligence Act~\cite{european_proposal_2021}, DNN copyright protection is becoming increasingly important to the responsible development of DL models in both academic and industrial practices.
 There is a growing need to develop DNN copyright protection methods to prevent the valuable intellectual properties from being illegally replicated and to provide the necessary evidence to resolve copyright infringement disputes.